pulumi/pulumi-hugo/themes/default/content/docs/esc/get-started/retrieve-external-secrets.md

 ## Overview

-With Pulumi ESC, you can store configuration values as plaintext or as secrets directly in the environment file.
+With Pulumi ESC, you can [safely store configuration values as plaintext or as secrets](/docs/esc/faq/#is-it-safe-to-use-pulumi-esc-for-my-production-stacks) directly in the environment file.
 You also have the option to dynamically import secrets from external sources such as:

 - AWS Secrets Manager
 - Azure Key Vault